 Going on diet-after-diet can start to feel like a wild roller coaster ride.
 At times it’s fun and exciting, but more often it leaves us feeling frustrated and defeated.
 I bet you could ask a friend or coworker and they would explain this has happened to them too.

-Maybe, you thought this time is different and you’re not just going on a diet but making a lifestyle, yet you fell off-the-wagon anyway.
+Maybe, you thought this time is different and you were not just going on a diet but making a lifestyle, yet you fell off the wagon anyway.
 Whenever someone takes on a new way of eating we remind people that wellness is an ongoing journey.
 Making small, attainable changes that can turn into long-term habits is the best approach to reaching your health and wellness goals and that requires continued effort and growth.

 What to do instead of dieting?